londelec/leandcxmlman/source/sections/XMLVersionControl.rst

      :val,15:  Values or range
      :desc,75: Description

-   * :attr:    :xmlref:`conf`
+   * :attr:	:xmlattr:`conf`
      :val:	0.01...65535
      :desc:	User assigned version number of the particular XML file.
 Number will be automatically incremented by 1 when particular XML file is being modified by web configuration tool.

-   * :attr:    :xmlref:`date`
+   * :attr:	:xmlattr:`date`
      :val:	date notation YYYY-MM-DD
      :desc:	Date when particular configuration file was created or modified.

-   * :attr:    :xmlref:`time`
+   * :attr:	:xmlattr:`time`
      :val:	time notation HH:MM:SS
      :desc:	Time when particular configuration file was created or modified.

 .. important:: All attributes are mandatory.